-- Handful of watercress or other greens, such as lettuce, arugula, or spinach
+Handful watercress or other greens, such as lettuce, arugula, or spinach

 Top with a spoonful of the chickpea salad and sprinkle with 1 tablespoon of the almonds.
 Add a tomato slice or two, greens of your choice, and top with the second slice of bread.
 Repeat to make the second sandwich.

-5 Enjoy: Slice the sandwich in half or leave it whole and serve with chips or a salad.
+Slice the sandwich in half or leave it whole and serve with chips or a side salad.

-Leftovers!
+Leftovers?
 You may have extra chickpea salad depending on the size of your bread.
-Enjoy it the next day in a salad, with crackers or on a single slice of bread for a snack.
+Enjoy it the next day in a salad, with crackers or on a single slice of bread for a hearty snack.

 |Nutrition Facts (per serving)|